peterfennell/SIS-simulations/README.txt

 -		Xdat		-
 ---------------------------------

 In each simulation, the fraction of infected nodes over time is recorded.
 Recordings are taken at 101** points throughout the simulation, beginning at time t=0 and ending at time t=tend.
-If the flag Xdat is set equal to 0, then these 101 recordings - for each of the N_trials realizations - are stored in an output file "AS_Xdat_….txt".
+If the flag Xdat is set equal to 0, then these 101 recordings - for each of the N_trials realizations - are stored in an output file "…_Xdat_….txt".
 In the output file, each row is for a time point while each column is for a different realisation i.e.

 x(t=0, trial=1)		x(t=0, trial=2)		…	x(t=0, trial=N_trials)
 x(t=t1, trial=1)	x(t=t1, trial=2)	…	x(t=t1, trial=N_trials)
 …
 x(t=tend, trial=1)	x(t=tend, trial=2)	…	x(t=tend, trial=N_trials)

-** If more\less than 101 points are desired then the number can be set by changing the variable n_intervals at line 115 in the source code file "ASsim.cpp" and recompiling as described in the section "EDITING SOURCE CODE" below.
+** If more\less than 101 points are desired then the number can be set by changing the variable n_intervals in the source code file "main.cpp" and recompiling as described in the section "EDITING SOURCE CODE" below.

 ---------------------------------
 -		EXdat		-
 ---------------------------------

 The expected fraction of infected nodes over time can be computed by averaging the data described in "Xdat" over all of the realizations.
-If the flag EXdat is set equal to 1, then this expected fraction is saved in an output file "AS_EXdat…", again beginning at time t=0 and ending at time t=tend.
+If the flag EXdat is set equal to 1, then this expected fraction is saved in an output file "…_EXdat…", again beginning at time t=0 and ending at time t=tend.
 In the output file, there is one column and the time evolution is along the rows i.e.

 Ex(t=0)
 Ex(t=t1)